Investigating today to improve education tomorrow.

 Symposia are 50-minute sessions that contain several research papers or presentations on a single topic; panel discussions should be submitted as symposia.
 Abstracts for a symposium must include an overview, summaries of several papers/presentations, and suggestions for audience participation.
 The organizer of the symposium must be listed as the primary author.
 Other authors/presenters should be included in the submission as co-authors.
 If the organizer presents a paper, he/she should be listed among the co-authors in addition to the listing as primary author.

 Offered on pertinent and popular topics, these sessions last one or two hours.
-Registration fees are optional and are set by the trainer with the program chair's approval.
-If a proposer wishes to charge a registration fee for a training session, he/she is responsible for collecting the fees.
-MSERA will not collect fees on behalf of the proposer.
-Abstracts should include scope of the session, objectives to be covered, and a brief summary of the activities.
+Abstracts should include scope of the session, objectives to be covered, a brief summary of the activities, and, if applicable, the registration fee amount.
 An abbreviated vita (50 words or less) for each trainer must be included in the "comments" section of the proposal form.

 Research-in-Progress (RIP) - Graduate Students Only

 The Research In Progress (RIP) is an initiative of the Mid-South Educational Research Foundation (MSERF).
 These sessions are designed for graduate students participating in on-going research or research near completion to have an opportunity to present research projects at various stages of development in an environment conducive to constructive feedback, suggestions for improvement, and ideas for continuation and completion of research projects.

 The MSERF provides a monetary award for up to 15 graduate students who have applied for and been selected for presentation in the RIP sessions.
 In order for those selected to receive the monetary award, students must present their research at the Annual Meeting and be present at that Annual Meeting's business meeting session (typically on the Thursday evening of the Annual Meeting).